 In December 2009, the FASB issued amended standards for determining whether to consolidate a VIE.
-This new standard affects all entities currently within the scope of the Consolidation Topic of the FASB ASC, as well as qualifying special-purpose entities that are currently excluded from the scope of the Consolidation Topic of the FASB ASC.
-This new standard amends the evaluation criteria to identify the primary beneficiary of the VIE and requires ongoing reassessment of whether an enterprise is the primary beneficiary of such VIEs.
-This new standard is effective as of the beginning of the first fiscal year beginning after November 15, 2009.
-The adoption of this new standard did not have a material impact on our financial condition, results of operations and cash flows.
-As discussed below, we determined that certain entities within our Investment segment met the deferral criteria and we will therefore be deferring the application of this new guidance for these entities.
+This standard affects all entities currently within the scope of the Consolidation Topic of the FASB ASC, as well as qualifying special-purpose entities that are currently excluded from the scope of the Consolidation Topic of the FASB ASC.
+This standard amends the evaluation criteria to identify the primary beneficiary of the VIE and requires ongoing reassessment of whether an enterprise is the primary beneficiary of such VIEs.
+In addition, this amendment deferred the application of this standard for a reporting entity's interest in an entity if the reporting entity met certain attributes of an investment company.
+This standard is effective as of the beginning of the first fiscal year beginning after November 15, 2009.